EnvGen/BLUEPRINT_pipeline/doc/source/index.rst

 Purpose
 -------
-This toolbox or pipeline aim is to be used to process metagenomic and metatranscriptomic sequencing data, produced by the Blueprint project, in order to present the results in a meaningful  and comprehensive way.
+This toolbox or pipeline's aim is to be used to process metagenomic and metatranscriptomic sequencing data, produced by the Blueprint project, in order to present the results in a meaningful and comprehensive way.
 The basis for the pipeline will be a reference metagenomic assembly, that will only be generated a few times.
 Both metagenomic and metatranscriptomic samples will be mapped against the reference assembly to quantify the presence of each reference contig or reference open reading frame in the sample.
 When a new such assembly is performed all results derived from the assembly needs to be recomputed.